WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
  = 1.4.8 =
+* Fix - Added permission callback in register_rest_route to fix the notice genrated in the wp 5.5 and above.

+= 1.4.8 =
-* Fix - fix for the register_rest_route was called incorrectly.
+* Fix - Fix for the register_rest_route was called incorrectly.
 * Tweek - Added common function to check the array value.

 = 1.4.7 =